adobe-apiplatform/umapi-documentation/docs/en/api/ErrorRef.md

 * **error.user.domain_enforcement**
     * create
     * The user cannot be added to the organization due to domain enforcement restrictions.
-See https://helpx.adobe.com/enterprise/using/restricting-domains.html for more information.
+See [Restricting Domains](https://helpx.adobe.com/enterprise/using/restricting-domains.html) for more information.

 * **error.usergroup.exceeds_maximum_member_count**
     * add, remove
     * The current user count for the group exceeds the recommended size.
-Please refer to our [requesting help page](../getsupport.html) if you would like to discuss this issue further.
+Please refer to our [requesting help page](getsupport.html) if you would like to discuss this issue further.